 Do You Have Questions About Emergency Dentistry?

 We’re ready to help address common emergency scenarios, such as chipped teeth or serious discomfort.
-To learn more, schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more, by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.